dbabbitt/share/README.md

 ## 📦 Installation

-To use the `Share` library, clone the repository and install the required dependencies:
+To use the `share` library, clone the repository and install the required dependencies:

 1. Clone the repository and add it as a submodule to your notebooks:
    ```bash